marcusrossel/marcusrossel.github.io/_posts/2019-09-20-kaleidoscope-0.md

 title: "Implementing LLVM's Kaleidoscope in Swift - Part 0"
 ---

 When  deciding to write this story I was expecting to start by saying something along the lines of *"I know there are already many tutorials for writing Kaleidoscope in Swift, but here's another one."* - Turns out, there's not.
 The only one I could find was [this one](https://harlanhaskins.com/2017/01/08/building-a-compiler-with-swift-in-llvm-part-1-introduction-and-the-lexer.html) by [Harlan Haskins](http://twitter.com/harlanhaskins).
-And while Harlan's tutorial is definetly worth checking out, it sometimes glosses over details which I had to figure out by using other resources.
+And while Harlan's tutorial is definitely worth checking out, it sometimes glosses over details which I had to figure out by using other resources.
 What I therefore hope to do with this series of posts, is to create a unified resource for learning how to implement [LLVM](https://llvm.org)'s tutorial language _Kaleidoscope_.
-The goal of this series is of course not just to create a working compiler for Kaleidoscope, but to learn how compilers can be built _in general_ using the LLVM infastructure.
+The goal of this series is of course not just to create a working compiler for Kaleidoscope, but to learn how compilers can be built _in general_ using the LLVM infrastructure.
-Knowledge of the [Swift](https://swift.org) programming language is not necessarily required, but will definetly be helpful for this specific tutorial.
+Knowledge of the [Swift](https://swift.org) programming language is not necessarily required, but will definitely be helpful for this specific tutorial.
 If you prefer another language, you probably won't be hard pressed to find a Kaleidoscope tutorial for it as well.

 *As a short disclaimer - I'm no expert on the topics I will be writing about.
 I'm going to try to explain my approach to learning about them, but I'll probably make mistakes.
 If you feel like something does not sound correct, do go and consult other resources!
 If you find mistakes, please report them on this [post's GitHub page](https://github.com/marcusrossel/marcusrossel.github.io/tree/master/_posts).
 Thanks!*

 # LLVM

-If you've stumbled upon this post without knowing what LLVM is, this section is for you - if you already know, skip to the next one. [➡](#language-grammar)
+If you've stumbled upon this post without knowing what LLVM is, this section is for you - if you already know, skip to the next one. [→](#language-grammar)

 In the book *The Architecture of Open Source Applications* [Chris Lattner](), the original creator of LLVM, has written a [chapter introducing the LLVM project](http://www.aosabook.org/en/llvm.html) to newcomers.
 In it he explains a fundamental problem with compiler design, that LLVM intends to solve:
 Let's assume you want to write a new programming language.
 The way you would traditionally go about this is by writing

-1. a frontend able to convert source code into some structured, interal representation
+1. a frontend able to convert source code into some structured, internal representation
-2. an optimizer which changes the code to run more efficienciently
+2. an optimizer which changes the code to run more efficiently
 3. a backend which generates the machine code instructions for each target platform (x86, ARM, PowerPC, ...)

 ![Compiler Pipeline](http://www.aosabook.org/images/llvm/SimpleCompiler.png)

 While this design works well for any given language, it is rather inefficient when considering the space of _all_ languages.
 The inefficiency really results from steps 2 and 3.
 Writing a good optimizer is no trivial task.
-First of all, you have to be able to figure out what you can change about a program's _code_, without changing its _behaviour_.
+First of all, you have to be able to figure out what you can change about a program's _code_, without changing its _behavior_.
 And once you know _what_ you can safely change in a program's code, you have to figure out _how_ to change it in order to increase efficiency.
 This can be a deeply mathematical process and is therefore not well suited for casual programmers.
 Writing compiler backends produces a different problem: there are many target architectures.
 If you want to create a programming language that will actually be relevant, your backend needs to be able to generate machine instructions for as many of them as possible.
 The following list of LLVM's supported target architectures should give you an idea of why this might be difficult though:

 ```